manulthanura/Repo-Library/README.md

 ## 05. Libraries

 - [PHPMailer](#1-phpmailer-–-a-full-featured-email-creation-and-transfer-class-for-php) - A full-featured email creation and transfer class for PHP
-- [HashLips Art Engine](#2-hashlips-art-engine) - a tool used to create multiple different instances of artworks based on provided layers
+- [HashLips Art Engine](#2-hashlips-art-engine) - A tool used to create multiple different instances of artworks based on provided layers
 - [HackerRank Submission Downloader](#3-hackerrank-submission-downloader)
 - [Panolens.js](#4-panolensjs)